-If Under Responsive If Over Responsive Dot to dots, mazes, word searches, Where's Wally, find it books, colour by numbers If the provided state of the pr Use proprioceptive activities - see on page 8 to help calm an overly alert sensory system Where possible reduce visual distractions or have a designated area for child to work in with reduced visual stimuli Position child near the front of the classroom preferably not facing the window Create an individual workstation with built up sides - a pop up visual screen Clearly display/highlight important information in the same place e.g. when working have date and time in same spot on wipe board Consider the lighting in the classroom Wear sunglasses and a hat when outside Use neutral colours
+If Under Responsive If Over Responsive Dot to dots, mazes, word searches, Where's Wally, find it books, colour by numbers Place work on a bright piece of paper to draw attention to task Clearly display/highlight important information in the same place e.g. when working have date and time in same spot on wipe board Use proprioceptive activities - see on page 7 to help calm an overly alert sensory system Where possible reduce visual distractions or have a designated area for child to work in with reduced visual stimuli Position child near the front of the classroom preferably not facing the window Create an individual workstation with built up sides Clearly display/highlight important information in the same place e.g. when working have date and time in same spot on wipe board Consider the lighting in the classroom Wear sunglasses and a hat when outside Use neutral colours